 Join us on one of our great Loire Valley Cycling Tours

-If there is a cycle path then use it and the rest is just following the Highway Code in France just as motorists do.
+If there is a cycle path then use it and don’t cycle on the pavement, unless it is specifically marked for bikes.

 We’re often asked by our cycling holiday guests about drinking laws and bikes.
-Well, cyclists are governed by the same limits as motorists with similar penalties – so you’ll be paying a fine and getting your bike out of the motor pound if you’ve over done your wine-tasting!
+Well, cycling laws in France are the same as for motorists in this respect with similar penalties.
+If you are blind drunk and causing a danger to others you’ll be paying a fine – so don’t over-do your wine-tasting!

 The big difference when cycling in France is where the blame lies in the event of an accident involving a cyclist.
 In all instances, the fault will automatically rest with the the driver of the larger vehicle (be it a car, bus or whatever) and the driver will have to prove that the cyclist was doing something really stupid that resulted in the accident.
 The result is that 90% of cars that pass you give you a wide berth and don’t push the limits – knowing the law is on the cyclist’s side.